venusang/articles/README.md

 ## Running / Development

-- The following steps assume you have the API from https://github.com/venusang/articles-api downloaded and running
+- Make sure you have followed the steps for downloading, installing and running the API from https://github.com/venusang/articles-api before completing the next steps
 - `ember server --proxy=http://localhost:3000`
-- View your app in a web browser of your choice at [http://localhost:4200/articles](http://localhost:4200/articles).
+- Verify your app is running by visiting your app in a web browser of your choice at [http://localhost:4200/articles](http://localhost:4200/articles).
+-